The Best Toronto Itinerary: 2 or 3 Days

 Pro Tip: If you’re planning to visit the ROM, Casa Loma, the Zoo and the CN Tower, then it might be worth it to buy a Toronto City Pass to save money.

-The Leviathan is in the top 10 of the largest roller coasters in the world.
+Canada’s Wonderland is the largest amusement park in the country, and has record-breaking rollercoasters.
+The Leviathan (turqoise coloured rollercoaster) is in the top 10 of the largest roller coasters in the whole world.

 There’s also a waterpark attached to it, a great go-karting, and lots of shopping, dining and arcades.
 We go to Wonderland almost every year.
 It gets busy, but its a lot of fun.